- Mattress Accessories

 When it comes to success, we all know the stereotype: the successful don’t sleep.
 Whether it’s a tech CEO leading a risky new startup or a famous author working on her latest best-seller, everyone believes that earning more means working more, and working more inevitably means sleeping less.
 It’s a trade-off most of us expect to make eventually, if we’re not making it already.

 Yet when it comes to scientific data to back up this idea, there’s often not much to be found.
-At Tuck, we wanted to know: how does the sleep/work trade-off really work?
+We wanted to know: how does the sleep/work trade-off really work?
 Is it really true—statistically true—that sleeping less means earning more?
 Might there be exceptions to the rule?
 And how do specific careers compare with one another in this regard?

 Without clear answers, we decided to take scientific matters into our own hands.
 To get to the bottom of these questions, we went straight to one of the most authoritative sources available: the Bureau of Labor Statistics’ 2016 American Time Use Survey.
 Published annually since 2004, the American Time Use Survey gives analysts, journalists, and social scientists a comprehensive look at how Americans spend their days—including those huge time-takers, work and sleep.